Zach Gage

-Zach Gage is an indie video game developer based in New York City and best known for his iOS games, including SpellTower.
+Zach Gage (born 1985) is an independent video game programmer and designer based in New York City.
+He is known for his iOS games, including SpellTower.

 Gage learned to code throughout his youth and studied art at Skidmore College and Parsons School of Design, where he created installation and interactive works.
 With the 2008 opening of Apple's App Store, Gage created multiple apps and games, including the word games SpellTower (2011), TypeShift (2017), and collaborative work on Vlambeer's 2013 Ridiculous Fishing and Bennett Foddy's 2017 Getting Over It iOS port.
 Gage also created multiple games based on playing card and board games, including Really Bad Chess (2016).

 Early life

-Zach Gage was raised in Westchester, NY.
+Zach Gage was raised in Westchester, New York.
 His mother allowed few game purchases in their house, and coming from a family of artists, encouraged Gage to make his own games.
 He would retain this do it yourself mentality to learn new creative skills and escape later creative slumps.
-As a child, Gage created imaginary games with the drawing software on his family computer, adventure games in Apple's hyperlink-based HyperCard software, and video games in Apple's Cocoa visual programming language for children.
-In his time with Cocoa, Gage collaborated with another teen developer, created a demo for the company that purchased Cocoa from Apple, and contributed to a book on the language.
+As a child, Gage created imaginary games with Kid Pix, the drawing software, on his family computer, a Macintosh LC, adventure games in Apple's hyperlink-based HyperCard software, and video games in Apple's Cocoa visual programming language for children.
+In his time with Cocoa, Gage collaborated with another teen developer, Greg Miller and created a demo for the company that purchased Cocoa from Apple, and contributed to a book on the language.
 He advanced to C++ and Java programming languages in high school, where he also developed an interest in photography.
 He attended Skidmore College and upon finding its computer science program lackluster, graduated with a degree in art in 2007.
 His new media thesis project was an interactive installation involving viewer tracking and video projection.